-We were scheduled to be induced on September 17th, at 6am.
+We were scheduled to be induced on September 17, at 6 a.m.
 I got lucky as this was my grandpa Joe’s birthday.
-I got pregnant when my grandmother Lucy passed, and how amazing to have my son on her husbands birthday.
+I got pregnant when my grandmother Lucy passed, and how amazing to have my son on her husband’s birthday!

 The Day Has Finally Arrived

-To my dismay, my husband looked at the doctor with the most determined look I’ve ever seen on his face, and said, “Doc, it would mean the world to me if I could deliver my 4th and last baby.”
-She looked at him, and without even hesitating said “absolutely.”
+To my dismay, my husband looked at the doctor with the most determined look I’ve ever seen on his face, and said, “Doc, it would mean the world to me if I could deliver my fourth and last baby.”
+She looked at him, and without even hesitating said “Absolutely.”